dockersamples/docker-cerebras-demo/adk-cerebras/README.md

 - **General requests**: Handled by DevDuck, who routes to appropriate sub-agents
 - **Specific agent requests**
-  + "I want to speak with Bob" → Routes to Bob agent
+  + "I want to speak with Local Agent" → Routes to Local Agent agent
   + "I want to speak with Cerebras" → Routes to Cerebras agent

 ## Tips

-If for any reason, you cannot go back from the Cerebras agent to the Bob agent, try this:
+If for any reason, you cannot go back from the Cerebras agent to the Local Agent agent, try this:

 ```text
 go back to devduck